-For this purpose, the weighted temperature adjustment, $\Delta T{adj,weighted}$, will be added to the condenser entering water temperature or subtracted from the evaporator leaving water temperature to simulate the additional fouling factor adjustment.
+For this purpose, the weighted temperature adjustment, $\Delta T{adj,weighted}$ , shall be added to the condenser entering water temperature or subtracted from the Evaporator leaving water temperature to simulate the additional fouling factor adjustment.

-4.6.1.2 Derivation of Log Mean Temperature Difference (LMTD).
+4.6.1.6 Derivation of Log Mean Temperature Difference (LMTD).